roblesch/roblesch.github.io/_posts/2022-04-30-ray-marching.md

 <img src="/assets/images/ray-marching/teaser.jpg" alt="teaser" width="85%" />

 It's finally done.
 As an arduous semester comes to a close, I'd like to share a report I recently worked on for Professor Neumann's *3-D Graphics and Rendering* where we used Ray Marching to generate various procedural materials and surfaces.
-Take a peek for an overview of Ray Marching techniques, interesting properties of implicit intersection tests, approximations of clouds, constructive solid geometry, and fractals.
+Check out the report for an overview of Ray Marching techniques, interesting properties of implicit intersection tests, approximations of clouds, constructive solid geometry, and fractals.

 Report: [Procedural Rendering With Ray Marching](/assets/images/ray-marching/Procedural_Rendering_with_Ray_Marching.pdf)